 Elechi used his literary skills to enrich the lives of many.
 What will your legacy be?

 One of my dreams is to see a Nigeria where every community has a free public library.
 I don’t have the resources to do it.
-Please if you are thinking of what charitable projects to undertake, please consider providing your community a public library.
+Please if you are thinking of what charitable projects to undertake, please consider providing your community in Nigeria a public library.
 If you are from Anambra State, don’t worry about the building to use.
 A colleague who is currently a State legislator in Anambra State told me that the government is willing to provide the infrastructure to support anyone willing to undertake such project.